Subjective Equilibria under Beliefs of Exogenous Uncertainty for Dynamic Games: Subjective equilibrium under beliefs of exogenous uncertainty

 In all cases considered in the paper, the appropriate conditions will be imposed to ensure that the long-term cost (\ref{eq:ltc1}) and (\ref{eq:ltc2}) are well-defined for any joint strategy $s\in\mathbb{S}$ and independent exogenous distribution $\zeta\in\mathcal{P}(\mathbb{Y}^{[0,T)})$ for the environment variables. \\

-\begin{definition} Let $s=(s^1,\dots,s^N)\in\mathbb{S}$ be a joint strategy and $\zeta_{s}\in\mathcal{P}(\mathbb{Y}^{[0,T)})$ be the probability distribution of the environment variables generated by $s$ endogenously through (\ref{eq:x})-(\ref{eq:u}).
-The joint strategy $s$ is called a {\it subjective equilibrium under beliefs of exogenous uncertainty (SEBEU) in pure strategies} if
+\begin{definition} A joint strategy $s=(s^1,\dots,s^N)\in\mathbb{S}$ is called a {\it subjective equilibrium under beliefs of exogenous uncertainty (SEBEU) in pure strategies} if there exists subjective beliefs $\zeta^1,\dots,\zeta^N\in\mathcal{P}(\mathbb{Y}^{[0,T)})$, where $\zeta^i$ is DM$^i$'s belief about the environment variables, such that the following two conditions hold. \begin{itemize} \item[(i)] Each DM$^i$'s strategy $s^i$ is optimal with respect to its subjective belief $\zeta^i$, i.e.,